 - 1 tablespoon dried thyme

 - 1 tablespoon dried savory

 - 1-gallon ice water

 I started the process 24 hours before Thanksgiving and carried out each step carefully.
 On Thanksgiving morning, I got up early just to make sure I hadn’t missed anything and that I was on time for dinner.
 By noon my turkey was in the deep fryer.
-My wife asked me if I was going to inject the turkey with marinade and in confidence I replied, “Brining is the way to go, there’s no need to inject the turkey” in my manly voice so she gave me this look with one eyebrow cocked up as if she was saying, “oh my!”
+My wife asked me if I was going to inject the turkey with the marinade and in confidence, I replied, “Brining is the way to go, there’s no need to inject the turkey” in my manly voice so she gave me this look with one eyebrow cocked up as if she was saying, “Oh my!”

 By 1:00 pm, I was reading over the Brining process and the chemistry behind it.
-Then I got to the part where it clearly read, “Brined meat tends to cook faster than unbrined meat“.
-My next thought was that I had over cooked the turkey and I was doomed by my family and friends.
+Then I got to the part where it clearly read, “Brined meat tends to cook faster than unbrined meat”.
+My next thought was that I had overcooked the turkey and I was doomed by my family and friends.
 All the other dishes were prepared and done except for the turkey.
 I slowly raised the handle on the deep fryer and the aroma of flavor was just overwhelming.
-The turkey was browner that it ever had been.
+The turkey was browner than it ever had been.
 It looked juicy and crisp so I was sure that it was done.

 Turkey Brine Recipes

 Brining a Turkey makes it juicier and more tender.
 These Turkey Brine Recipes do that and add a lot of extra flavor to turkey no matter how you cook it.
-Perfect for grilling, smoking or deep frying turkey.
+Perfect for grilling, smoking, or deep frying turkey.

 The Poultry Brine